ilal4791/introduction-to-github-eficode/README.md

    <img alt="profile.md file screenshot" src="/images/my-profile-file.png"/>

 5. For commits, you can enter a short commit message that describes what changes you made.
 This message helps others know what's included in your commit.
 GitHub offers a simple default message, but let's change it slightly for practice and also include our issue.
 In the commit message we want to refer to our issue in the project board.
-In your commit message, enter `Closing #1` in the first text-entry field below **Commit new file** at the bottom of the page.
-By writing **Closing** we are implying that we have finished our issue and that it should be closed when the code is merged in the master branch.
+In your commit message, enter `Resolving #1` in the first text-entry field below **Commit changes** at the bottom of the page.
+By writing **Resolving** we are implying that we have finished our issue and that it should be closed when the code is merged in the master branch.

-6. In this lesson, we'll ignore the other fields and click **Commit new file**.
+6. In this lesson, we'll ignore the other fields and click **Commit changes...**.
 7. Move on to Step 4!

    **Note**: Like before, you can wait about 20 seconds, then refresh this page (the one you're following instructions from) and [GitHub Actions](https://docs.github.com/en/actions) will automatically close this step and open the next one.